 Check the roof, look behind bumpers, and examine cracks and crevices of doors.
 Don't forget to check your rims.
 If your vehicle has a canvas top or plastic windows, you may want to consider detailing those.

 Even when your windows are closed, dust and dirt can sometimes find their way into the interior of your vehicle.
-Especially if your windows were open or cracked during your off-roading session, you should consider using a car vacuum to give seats, carpet, and hard surfaces a thorough cleaning.
+Especially if your windows were open or cracked during your off-roading session, you should consider using a car vacuum to give seats, carpet, and hard surfaces a thorough cleaning and smell bitter.

 Driving off-road can be an exhilarating experience.
 By keeping these above tips in mind, you'll be sure to keep your vehicle in tip-top shape.
 Clean your car thoroughly after going off-road, and you'll ensure that your vehicle will stay in top condition and make it through many more outdoor excursions to come